alttester/AltTester-Unity-SDK/docs/pages/commands.md

                 self.altdriver.move_mouse_and_wait(int(stars[0].x),int(player[0].y)-500, 1)
                 self.altdriver.press_key('Mouse0', 1,0)

-                stars = self.altdriver.find_objects_which_contains(By.NAME,"Star")
+                stars = self.altdriver.find_objects_which_contain(By.NAME,"Star")
                 self.assertEqual(3, len(stars))

 ```
-###  PressKeyAndWait
+####  PressKeyAndWait

-Simulate key press action in your game.
+Simulates key press action in your game.
 This command waist for the action to finish.
 If you don't want to wait until the action to finish use [PressKey](#presskey)

 ***Parameters***